jhderojasUVa/sql-unit-test/README.md

 # Hooks

 We use git shell hooks to make it run.

-The hooks are made on python, so you need python installed on your system.
+All hooks must and are done in shell script, so a unix is mandatory to push.

+You will need to run this line on the directory in order to use the hooks directory `.githooks`.

+`git config --local core.hooksPath .githooks/`

 # Linting